vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 ```

 *** =hint1
-The profit / loss will be `gross - budget`
+The net profit should be computed as `gross - budget`.
 *** =sct1
 ```{python}
 sel = check_node('SelectStmt')